-He was sure the Committee was anxious to see the official text of the resolution voted by the Israeli parliament, and also mentioned that a complete copy of Mr. Sharett's statement had not vet been received from the Israeli delegation.
+He was sure the Committee was anxious to see the official text of the resolution voted by the Israeli parliament, and also mentioned that a complete copy of Mr. Sharett's statement had not yet been received from the Israeli delegation.

 Mr. HIRSCH, in reply, said that he considered both interpretations of the duties of the United Nations Commissioner referred to be the Chairman to be quite applicable.
 The Israeli delegation had always understood that supervision would be applied constantly and that the Commissioner and his staff would travel round the country continuously.
-He pointed out, however, in answer to the Chairman's suggestion as to whether the Israeli Government would agree to the presence of United Nations guards in Israel, that it must be borne in mind that many religious institutions guarded their privacy very zealously and might not welcome constant intrusion adopted certain laws which had existed under the British mandate, including laws which stipulated that any import of food, clothing and certain other articles for the use of religious bodies and which were not on any account to be sold would be exempt from taxation and customs duty.
+He pointed out, however, in answer to the Chairman's suggestion as to whether the Israeli Government would agree to the presence of United Nations guards in Israel, that it must be borne in mind that many religious institutions guarded their privacy very zealously and might not welcome constant intrusion.

+On the question of fiscal exemption in connection with landed property of religious orders, he said that his Government had reverted to the status quo under the British mandate and had already signed certain undertakings with the French Government confirming that position.
+He pointed out that the Israeli Government had adopted certain laws which had existed under the British mandate, including laws which stipulated that any import of food, clothing and certain other articles for the use of religious bodies and which were not on any account to be sold would be exempt from taxation and customs duty.
 On the question of vineyards, gardens and fields, once it had been shown that the proceeds from sale were a source of income, and not necessarily the only one, the taxes were waived.
-That was also part of the regulations under the British mandate.
+That was also part of the rogulations under the British mandate.
 Agreements on that had also been signed with the French authorities and copies of both the laws and the agreements could be supplied to the Committee.
 He also wished to make it quite clear that the Israeli Government did not go into extensive investigations in deciding on whether that agricultural produce were a source of income.